Natedeploys/Natedeploys/README.md

 - 🌱 I’m currently learning about Websockets, Scaling, Electron and Redis.
 - 👯 I’m looking learn and collaborate on emerging tech.
 - 🤔 I’m looking for help with Slate JS, if you are a guru, feel free to reach out!
+- 🤞  I'll always be a developer at heart.
 - 💬 Ask me about React, Node, GraphQL, Mongo, Microservices.
 - ⚡ Fun fact: I can cook a mean Schnitzel